osmosis-labs/osmosis/SECURITY.md

 Security researchers are essential in identifying vulnerabilities that may impact the Osmosis ecosystem.
 If you have discovered a security vulnerability in the Osmosis chain or any repository managed by Osmosis, we encourage you to notify us using one of the methods outlined below.

+### Guidelines for Responsible Vulnerability Testing and Reporting

+1. **Please refrain from testing the vulnerability on our publically accessible environments**, including but not limited to:
+  - Osmosis mainnet `osmosis-1`
+  - Osmosis frontend: `app.osmosis.zone`
+  - Osmosis public testnets
+  - Osmosis testnet frontend

+2. **Avoid reporting security vulnerabilities through public channels, including GitHub issues**

 ## Reporting Security Issues

-**Avoid reporting security vulnerabilities through public channels, including GitHub issues.**

 To privately report a security vulnerability, please choose one of the following options: